satishakumar/Authentication-From-Scratch/README.md

 The different features include are

-1. Login/Signup/Logout
+1. Login/Signup/Logout.
+2. Password encryption.
-2. Home page with bootstrap CSS and can be reused or custemized to own application as per requirement.
+3. Home page with bootstrap CSS and can be reused or custumized to own application as per requirement.
-3. Noty messages.s
+4. Beautiful noty messages / Flash messages for users.